Comparing Our ProBLEN HGH Supplements With Others

 However, I don't see the IGF-1 or IGF-2 as one of their ingredients, but they do show a 97% success rating compared to the 85% success rating of ProBLEN.

 They have a 90 day guarantee which will allow more time to show results.
-I'd like to give your product a longer trial, but 30 days seems short, compared with a consensus of 4 to 6 months before appreciable changes are noted.
+I'd like to give your product a longer trial, but 30 days seems short, compared with a consensus of four to six months before appreciable changes are noted.
 90 days could possible show some improvements.
 Convince me not to change.

 Answer: Thank you for trying our product.
 First, I would like to say that I know which product you are talking about.
-The reason we do not list Sytropin's IGF-1 clinical study results among the clinical results we listed of other products is because their product hasn't had any randomized double-blind placebo-controlled IGF-1 clinical studies, so there are no results to list!
+The reason we do not list that product's IGF-1 clinical study results among the clinical results we listed of other products is because their product hasn't had any randomized double-blind placebo-controlled IGF-1 clinical studies, so there are no results to list.

-I would also like to direct you to our web page that explains that the so-called "product ratings" found on various consumer reports type web sites are nothing but scams.
-Please see this page that gives specific information about these types of scams:
+I would also like to direct you to our web page that explains that the so-called HGH product ratings found on various websites that list the "top 10 HGH supplements" are nothing but scams.

-On this page I explain that there is no such thing as legitimate and independent HGH product ratings or comparisons, and the only way to prove if a product is effective is by doing legitimate randomized double-blind placebo-controlled IGF-1 clinical studies.
+On this page I explain that there is no such thing as legitimate and independent HGH product ratings or comparisons, and the only way to prove if a product is effective to a specified number of people is by doing legitimate randomized double-blind placebo-controlled IGF-1 clinical studies.
+Sellers make sites that appear to be like an HGH Consumer Reports and they use fake product ratings and claims when the product they sell does not have any legitimate clinical study results proving effectiveness to show.

 At their site, after you click the button to place an order for their product you better read their 90 day guarantee policy on that next particular page closely, because the wording is different than on all their other pages.